Available with Standard or Advanced license.

 - If no plans have been defined when migrating parcel data, data is migrated to the default <map> plan, which has a default accuracy category of 4.

 - If dimensions are generated from line geometries (inversed) during data migration, the accuracy category of the inversed lines are set to the value specified for Accuracy Category for Inversed Line on the Load A Topology To A Parcel Fabric geoprocessing tool.

 - Precise connection lines are assigned, by default, an accuracy category that is one level higher than the parcel accuracy.
 For example, if the parcel accuracy category is 3, precise connection line accuracy categories are set to 2.

 - Digitized lines are automatically assigned a default accuracy category of 6.

-- Radial lines with lengths greater than 500 meters are assigned an accuracy category of 7 (excluded from affecting the outcome of the parcel fabric adjustment).
+- Radial lines with lengths greater than 500 meters are assigned an accuracy category of 7 (excluded from affecting the outcome of a fabric least-squares adjustment).